Unidata/MetPy/CONTRIBUTING.md

 * Each pull request should consist of a logical collection of changes.
 You can include multiple bug fixes in a single pull request, but they should be related.
   For unrelated changes, please submit multiple pull requests.
-* Do not commit changes to files that are irrelevant to your feature or bugfix (eg: .gitignore).
+* Do not commit changes to files that are irrelevant to your feature or bug fix (eg: .gitignore).
 * Be willing to accept criticism and work on improving your code; we don't want to break other users' code, so care must be taken not to introduce bugs.